Easy Beeswax Soap Recipes

 Favorite Beeswax Soap Recipes

 Here is a list of some of my favorite beeswax soap recipes found online.
-Follow the directions with care and you can make your first homemade soaps.
+Follow the directions with care.

-These recipes use various processes – pay attention to the measurements and cautions with each recipe.
+These recipes use various processes – pay attention to the measurements and cautions with each one.

 - Honey & Beeswax Soap Recipe from Mother Earth Living